MatthewPierson/Vieux/README.md

 Please include as much detail as you can, including but not limited to - Full log from the tool, macOS version, device model/iOS version you are trying to downgrade to and what you have already tried.

 ### How do you pronounce "Vieux"?
-"*Voo*", it's French for "old" or "outdated" which fits well with the old iOS versions this tool downgrades devices to!
+"vyuh" apparently, I've had 5 different pronunciations given to me, it's French for "old" which fits well with the old iOS versions this tool downgrades devices to!
 Not that iOS 6/8/10 are bad at all, even given their age.

 -----------------
 # Credits